Christian Serio

 About me

-I am a fourth year mathematics PhD student at Stanford University, advised by Amir Dembo.
+I am a fifth year mathematics PhD student at Stanford University, advised by Amir Dembo.
+I am currently on the postdoc job market.

 I am broadly interested in probability theory and its applications to mathematical/statistical physics.
 Some particular topics of interest include Gibbs measures, line ensembles, growth models, and random interfaces.